USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/globus.md

 ## Globus Connect Personal

-To transfer files to or from your local machine, you can use Globus Connect Personal (GCP).
+To transfer files to or from your local computer, you can use Globus Connect Personal (GCP).

 ### Installation